luversof/bluesky-boot-autoconfigure-devcheck/README.md

 -->
 Searches for utility static methods in the specified scope.

-Specifies the packages to scan as follows:
+Specify the packages to be scanned as follows:

 ```properties
 bluesky-boot.dev-check.base-packages=net.luversof